SIMPLE-AstroDB/SIMPLE-db/documentation/Spectra.md

 # Notes
  - An accurate observation date is required for a spectrum to be ingested.
+ - Data based on data from multiple observation dates has 'Multiple observation dates' indicated in the *comments* field.
+   One of the dates should be used for the *observation_date*.
  - Spectra for companions should be associated with individual sources and not grouped with the primary source.